 My First (and the only) Experience was Stressful

-This year in August I have tried two things for the first time – travelling alone and the Couchsurfing app.
-I did not want to go somewhere far from home so if I would not like it, I could return home whenever I want.
-Finding my surfing host was easy, getting there and realising he is not at home and he is not answering my messages/calls was a bit harder to process.
-Yep, that has really happened.
+This year in August I have tried two things for the first time – travelling alone and Couchsurfing.
+Finding my host was easy, getting there and realising he is not at home and he is not answering my messages/calls was a bit harder to process.
 At some point, I was sitting on the staircase in front of his apartment and desperately texting everybody on Couchsurfing for another place to stay.
-Nobody replied as soon as I started panicking and after some time I gave in.
+Nobody replied so soon as fast I started panicking and after some time I gave in.
 I have rented a room and when I told the guy about my Couchsurfing experience he kindly offered me to leave me my first review since he had a user account on the Couchsurfing platform too.

 It Got Worse

-There was something that was bothering me about that guy who rented me a room but I was hoping I will not find out what it is.
+I had a bad feeling about that guy who rented me a room but I was hoping I will not find out why is that.
 On my last day just before leaving the city, he was at home watching the TV in his living room.
 I have finished my packing and I was just about to say goodbye when he started telling me how beautiful I am.
 I felt really uncomfortable and even after I told him that, he did not stop complimenting me.
 He took my hand and kissed it.
 Furthermore, he went down on his knees and asked me if he is allowed to kiss my feet.
 At that moment I was already almost literally running out of his apartment.

 What Have I Learned

 1. Never, never, never leave a review to anybody before you really leave their home!
 Even if the room looks clean and the host is kind, you never know what you see or experience before ending your stay there.
-That guy has left me a positive review and I was happy to return him the favour but I regret doing it before leaving his place.
-After you publish your comment you cannot edit or delete it anymore and I am so sorry I wrote him a positive one.
+After you publish your comment you cannot edit or delete it anymore.

 2. Couchsurfing is a great way of meeting new people and yes, also saving money.
 But do not forget to think about the backup plan if your host forgets about your arrangement or simply does not let you in.

-3. If that happens, do not cancel your confirmed stay in the app!
-The next day you are going to get an invitation to leave a review where you can write about everything that has happened.
-If you cancel it, you are not able to report a host for not showing up.
+3. Never cancel your confirmed stay!
+Only that way, you are going to be able to leave a review the next day.
+If you cancel it, you cannot report a host for not showing up.

-4. Reading and writing reviews are extremely important!
-Never lie while writing them!
+4. Reading and writing reviews are extremely important so do not lie when you write your feedback!

 Some Basic Information

 I hope I did not scare you too much with my experience.
-Sure it was stressful being alone in the city I did not know and being without a place to stay but I was able to learn from it a lot.
-My problem was not having a backup plan and being a new user of the Couchsurfing did not help either.
-But I wanted to show you that bad things can happen to you whenever and however you are travelling.
+Sure it was stressful but I have learnt from it a lot.
+My problem was not having a backup plan.
+But I wanted to show you that bad things can happen whenever and however you are travelling.
 Even if you pay for a room, you are not guaranteed you are going to be safe.
-Also, I do not want you to think that these kinds of things happen to everyone or very often.
+On the other hand, I do not want you to think that these kinds of things happen often.
 They do not.
 My chosen Couchsurfing host had a lot of positive reviews and who knows why he did not show up.

 I want to encourage all of you who can afford to host or want to surf to join this incredible community!
-Yes, I say incredible because that photography event was the best thing that has happened to me in Budapest (it is not a secret that I did not like the city in general).
-I have met a lot of wonderful people from Australia, Brazil, Chile, Hungary, Indonesia, Peru, Tunisia, etc. and heard their incredible travel stories.
-And just like that, I was not a solo traveller anymore but I have found myself some company to spend the days with.
+Yes, I say incredible because that photography event was the best thing that has happened to me in Budapest.
+I have met a lot of wonderful people from Australia, Brazil, Chile, Hungary, Indonesia, Peru, Tunisia, etc. and hearing their travel stories was inspiring.
+And just like that, I was not a solo traveller anymore but I had new friends who I was spending the days with.
 But do not misunderstand me – Couchsurfing is not only for solo travellers.

 My first experience on this app was not the best one but that does not mean I will stop using it.
 Better luck next time they say.
 And you?
-Go out there and try surfing or just check out what is happening today in your city or in the city you are travelling to.
+Try hosting, surfing or just check out what is happening today in your city or in the city you are travelling to next.
 I am looking forward to hearing about your surfing experience.
-Please let me know!